Digital Media Analytics: Introduction

 By the end of the course, you’ll be able to:

-- Discuss the constraints, opportunities and limitations of using data from social media.
+- Discuss the constraints, opportunities as well as limitations of using data from social media.

-- Identify the possibilities with social media data and techniques available.
+- Identify the possibilities with social media data as well as techniques available.

 - Evaluate the basic types of social media data relevant to professionals.

-- Explore social and media data to answer questions and report actionable insights.
+- Explore social along with media data to answer questions and report actionable insights.

 Who is the course for?

-This course is for professionals looking to advance their careers and learn more about social media.
+This course is for professionals looking to advance their careers as well as learn more about social media.

 What software or tools do you need?

-You will need a Google account to make use of Google sheets, you will also need a Twitter account, and to install or access TAGS.
+You will need a Google account to make use of Google sheets, as well as a Twitter account, and to install or access TAGS.

 Who will you learn with?